TonsOfFun/TonsOfFun.github.io/src/_posts/career/focus.md

 date: 2010-01-01
 datetime: January 1, 2010
 categories:
   - career
 tags:
-    - startups
+  - PHP
-    - ruby
+  - Rails
-    - rails
+  - Ruby
-    - php
+  - Starups
   - cakephp
   - flash
   - flex
 ---

 In 2010 after losing our house and moving to a new city my dad and I set out to change our fortune.
 Founding Focus Testing Services we planned to establish our new business as a third option in the space for providing certificaiton exams to individuals seeking FAA credentials as pilots, mechanics, instructors, and more.
 This was my first and most personal startup experience.